 - Playing with them for a few minutes before crating (fetch, chase, etc.)

 Another important thing, when your pup is in the crate, you need to mind their needs.
 Their bodies can only handle so much confinement so be sure you don’t leave them for overextended times.

 - Making sure they get potty breaks before and after being in the crate.

 - Don’t let them go hungry!
-Make sure they’ve had their breakfast or dinner, or else they’re going to cry, and you won’t know why.
+Make sure they have been fed before they go into the crate, otherwise they will guranteed cry, and you won’t know why.
 It’s not healthy to punish a dog for crying when the reason for their distress is entirely preventable.
 Make sure you have all your bases covered before crating them.

-The difficulty of crate training a lab puppy can vary.
+All dogs are different which means training will be different for everyone.
 Some dogs take to crate training very fast, some take a little longer.
 Either way you can help make the crate a welcoming safe place for your pup.

 Many dogs love going to their crate.
 Just make sure you do your best at using the crate as a safe spot for your Labrador Retriever, and not as punishment.